deluge-torrent/deluge/docs/source/devguide/tutorials/01-setup.md

 ### Create Python virtual environment

-Creation of a [Python virtual environment] keeps the development isolated and easier to maintain and tox has an option to make this process easier:
+Creation of a [Python virtual environment] keeps the development isolated and easier to maintain and Tox has an option to make this process easier:

     tox -e denv3